alovajs/alovajs.github.io/tutorial/cache/controlled-cache.md

 ## Notes

-When used in usehooks, throwing an error in the `cacheFor` function will trigger `onError`.
-When using the method instance to directly initiate a request, the promise will be rejected.
+When used in use hooks, throwing an error in the `cacheFor` function will trigger `onError`.
+When using the method instance to send a request directly, the returned promise will be rejected.